ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 STEP 3: Make a backup of your config files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before you execute the next step you may want to create a backup of your existing ``zmeventnotification.ini`` and ``objectconfig.yml`` config files.
+Before you execute the next step you may want to create a backup of your existing ``zmeventnotification.yml`` and ``objectconfig.yml`` config files.
 The script will prompt you to overwrite.
 If you say 'Y' then your old configs will be overwritten.
 Note that the script tries to back up old configs using suffixes like ``~1``, ``~2`` etc. but it is always good to backup on your own.

 STEP 4: Execute the install script